yazi-rs/yazi-rs.github.io/versioned_docs/version-25.12.29/dds.md

 For greater convenience in integrating within the command-line environment, they support two body formats:

 - String: a straightforward format, suitable for most scenarios, without the need for additional tools for encoding
-- List: An array of strings, it is useful for carrying a file list to the message, through `$@` in your shell
+- List: An array of strings, it is useful for carrying a file list to the message
 - JSON: for advanced needs, support for types and more complex data can be represented through the JSON format

 ### `ya emit` and `ya emit-to` {#ya-emit}